nallen05/old-norse/flokkr/README.md

 2. Speed: immediately respond to user input; correctly juggle multiple timers; avoid polling
 3. Precision & predictability: by default, all timers syncronize via a global schedule.
 So you can depend on them interesecting at recurring frequences.
 4. All timing logic visible in one place to make it easier to understand & reason about interactive timing behaviors.
 (Encourages Old Norse "high locality" code structure)
-5. Enable composability: You can define widget behaviors seperately then compose them later, but within rigid constraints (:SUBFLOKKR) to enforce traceability and avoid hidden scheduling problems
+5. Enable composability: You can define widget behaviors separately then compose them later, but within rigid constraints (:SUBFLOKKR) to enforce traceability and avoid hidden scheduling problems

 # Recommended conventions